NicIMPACT/impact-model-projects/README.md

 ## Prose

-Edit files with prose at: http://prose.io/#developmentseed/ifpri-impact-data/
+Edit files using Markdown at: http://prose.io/#developmentseed/ifpri-impact-data/

 ### To create a new project: